In a recent report, Jimmy Choo was commended for offering a great UX on mobile.

 But what makes the shoe brand so special?

 Here’s a run-down of the features I think it does particularly well on mobile.
-And to learn more on this topic, check out our Mobile Usability and UX training course.

 1. Eye-catching imagery and easy navigation

 For luxury brands, it can be difficult to replicate the high-end nature of shopping in-store on an ecommerce site – and even more so on the small screen of a smartphone.

 Unlike high street retailers, where savings and discounts might be a priority, a focus on high-quality imagery and engaging calls-to-action is vital.

 Despite the slightly off-putting ‘Autumn Winter 16’ promotion (which oddly works on desktop but resembles a pop-up on mobile) – the brand’s homescreen succeeds in drawing in mobile users.

 Instead of models, the images are mostly close-up shots of clothes and accessories.
 This is more effective in conveying the actual feel of the items – an important part of the luxury experience.